00xNetrunner/obsidianVault/Notes and Guides/TCM Security Course Notes/OSINT Fundamentals/Social Media OSINT/{ LINKEDIN OSINT }.md

 ![[Pasted image 20240616183449.png]]

-As you can see this profile doesnt show the picture or much contact info. althought you can get more information from their websites, we will go over in another note.
+As you can see this profile doesn't show the picture or much contact info. although you can get more information from their websites, we will go over in another note.